GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `with` Statement
-The `with` statement creates temporary variable only available inside an indented code block of the `with` statement.
-When the file is opened using this statement, the file automatically closes at the end of the code block even if exceptions occur within it.
+A `with` statement creates a temporary variable only available inside an indented code block of the statement.
+When the file is opened using `with` statement, the file automatically closes at the end of the code block even if an exception occurs.

 ```python
 with open("file.txt") as file: